TrueBlocks/trueblocks-core/README.md

 make
 ```

-**Note:** You may speed up the build with `make -j <ncores>` where `ncores` represents the number of cores to use.
+**Note:** Speed up the build with `make -j <ncores>` where `ncores` represents the number of cores to use.

 **Add `./trueblocks-core/bin` to your $PATH**

-Search for instructions for setting your shell's $PATH on Google.
-The following assumes you've set the $PATH properly so that `chifra --help` returns results.
+Add the executable's folder to you path.
+Consult Google if you don't know how.
+The following instructions assume you've set the $PATH properly so that `chifra --help` works.

 **Edit the configuration**